eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 For more information about the `cwctl diagnostics` command, type `cwctl help diagnostics`, or see the [diagnostics CLI documentation](https://github.com/eclipse/codewind-installer/blob/master/README.md#diagnosticsdg).

-To remove all collected diagnostics from your system, issue the command `cwctl diagnostics remove`.
+To remove all collected diagnostics from your system, issue the `cwctl diagnostics remove` command.

 <!--
 Action/Topic: Reinstate IDE specific troubleshooting help (Eclipse, VS Code and Che)